-Refractive corneal surgery - dischargeNearsightedness surgery - discharge; Refractive surgery - discharge; PRK - discharge
+Refractive corneal surgery - dischargeNearsightedness surgery - discharge; Refractive surgery - discharge; LASIK - discharge; PRK - discharge

 You had refractive corneal surgery to help improve your vision.
-This surgery corrects mild-to-moderate nearsightedness, farsightedness, and astigmatism by using a laser to re-shape your cornea.
-You will be less dependant on glasses or contacts.
+This surgery uses a laser to reshape your cornea.
+It corrects mild-to-moderate nearsightedness, farsightedness, and astigmatism.
+You will be less dependent on glasses or contact lenses after the surgery.
 Sometimes, you will no longer need glasses.

 What to Expect at Home

-- For the first day or so, you may have mild pain, a burning or scratchy feeling, tearing, light sensitivity, and hazy or blurred vision.
-For PRK, these symptoms will last a few days longer.
+- Mild pain, a burning or scratchy feeling, tearing, light sensitivity, and hazy or blurred vision for the first day or so.
+After PRK, these symptoms will last a few days longer.

-- The whites of your eyes may look red or bloodshot for up to three weeks after surgery.
+- Red or bloodshot whites of your eyes.
+This may last for up to 3 weeks after surgery.

-- You may have dry eyes for up three months.
+- Dry eyes for up to 3 months.

-For 1 - 6 months after surgery, you may:
+For 1 to 6 months after surgery, you may: